binary-com/deriv-api-docs/docs/core-concepts/websocket/index.md

 ```

 :::caution
-Always prefer `wss://`.
+Using `wss://` is always the better choice.
 The `wss://` protocol is not only encrypted, but also more reliable.

-That’s because ws:// data is not encrypted, visible for any intermediary.
-Old proxy servers do not know about WebSocket, they may see “strange” headers and abort the connection.
+On the other hand, the `ws://` data is not encrypted and can be visible to intermediaries.
+Old proxy servers may encounter "strange" headers and terminate the connection.

-On the other hand, `wss://` is WebSocket over TLS, (same as HTTPS is HTTP over TLS), the transport security layer encrypts the data at the sender and decrypts it at the receiver.
-So data packets are passed encrypted through proxies.
-They can’t see what’s inside and let them through.
+`wss://` stands for WebSocket over TLS, similar to how HTTPS is HTTP over TLS.
+With the transport security layer, data is encrypted by the sender and decrypted by the receiver.
+This means that encrypted data packets can successfully pass through proxies without being inspected.
 :::

 Once the socket is created, we should listen to events on it.
-There are totally 4 events:
+There are 4 events altogether:

-- open – connection established,
+- Open – Connection established
-- message – data received,
+- Message – Data received
-- error – WebSocket error,
+- Error – WebSocket error
-- close – connection closed.
+- Close – Connection closed

-And if we’d like to send a message then socket.send(data) will do that.
+Sending a message can be done via socket.send(data).

 Here’s an example in `JavaScript`: